KKlob/Tabletop-Golf/GolfMath.md

 Primary (Technique): 20ft * 3% = 1ft. left
 Secondary (Control): 20ft * 3% = 1ft. right

 In this scenario, the Primary and Secondary traits would cover each other and the putt would then end with a luck check.
 We end with a luck check as Putting (and golf in general) does have a certain amount of luck to it.

-The following will outline Putting rules:
+#### Putting Rules
  - Putts within 3ft. are a standard tap in.
  - Putts outside 3ft. must be rolled and will have this gameplay flow:
 	 - distance will be counted, aim line drawn and Green modifiers applied to the putt